Marquette University: Admissions

-Undergraduate

 The 2022 annual ranking of U.S. News & World Report categorizes Marquette University as "more selective".
 For the Class of 2026 (enrolled fall 2022), Marquette University received 15,883 applications and accepted 13,851 (87.2%).
 Of those accepted, 1,983 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 14.3%.
 Marquette University's freshman retention rate is 89.5%, with 82.5% going on to graduate within six years.

 Of the 30% of enrolled freshmen in 2022 who submitted ACT scores; the middle 50 percent Composite score was between 26 and 31.
-Of the 17% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1180-1350.
+Of the 17% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1180–1350.

 Marquette University is a college-sponsor of the National Merit Scholarship Program and sponsored 1 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 2 freshman students were National Merit Scholars.

 Rankings

+The Wall Street Journal and College Pulse ranked Marquette at 56th in its "2024 Best Colleges in the U.S." ranking.

-For 2021, Marquette was ranked tied for 88th overall among 389 undergraduate programs for national universities by U.S. News & World Report, and tied for 18th out of 73 in "Best Undergraduate Teaching", tied for 42nd out of 83 "Most Innovative Schools", and 52nd out of 180 "Best Value Schools".
-The magazine also named Marquette tied for the 56th best university for military veterans and tied for 284th out of 389 in "Top Performers on Social Mobility" in its 2021 rankings.
+For 2025, Marquette was ranked 86th overall among 443 undergraduate programs for national universities by U.S. News & World Report, tied for 17th out of 80 in "Best Undergraduate Teaching", tied for 38th for "Most Innovative Schools", and 51st for "Best Value Schools".
+The magazine also named Marquette tied for the 54th best university for military veterans.

-The Center for College Affordability & Productivity in Washington, D.C., ranked Marquette 69th overall, based on professor reviews, graduation rates, student grants, and the success of graduates in their vocations.
-Forbes ranked Marquette 83rd among research universities and 157th overall in 2016.
+Forbes ranked Marquette 84th among research universities and 114th overall in their 2024-25 list.
 In 2015, the QS World University Rankings placed Marquette at 701+ overall for universities worldwide.

 In its 2020 edition, Princeton Review named Marquette as one of the "Best 386 Colleges in the U.S." and one of the best Midwestern schools.
 In 2018, Kiplinger's Personal Finance magazine ranked Marquette 75th in the country among the 100 best value private universities.

 College and program rankings

-College of Arts & Sciences

-For 2021, U.S. News & World Report ranked several of the college's graduate degree programs.
-Biological sciences at Marquette ranked as tied for 213th overall, chemistry was tied for 145th, and computer science was tied for 133rd.
-Graduate clinical psychology ranked tied for 120th, English ranked tied for 85th, history was tied for 114th, and psychology ranked 131st.

-College of Business Administration and the Graduate School of Management

-U.S. News & World Report ranked Marquette's part-time MBA program tied for 52nd out of 272 schools for 2021.

-College of Education

-The Marquette University College of Education's graduate degree was ranked tied for 112th out of 393 by U.S. News & World Report for 2021.

-College of Engineering

-Marquette's undergraduate engineering program was ranked tied for the 118th best out of 206 schools whose highest degree is a doctorate for 2021.